PrivSec-dev/privsec.dev/content/posts/linux/Setting up DM-Integrity/index.md

 ---

 DM-Integrity is a Linux kernel device-mapper target that provides block-level data integrity checking.
-To detect unauthorized changes or corruption on a block device.
+This is to detect unauthorized changes or corruption on a block device.
 Unlike encryption, dm-integrity ensures data hasn’t been tampered with.
-When paired with LUKS, which uses dm-crypt for encryption, it can enhance security by adding authenticated encryption combining confidentiality and integrity.
+When paired with LUKS, which uses dm-crypt for encryption, it can enhance security by adding authenticated encryption to combine confidentiality and integrity.

 ### Limitations